Skip to main content

 Do & Don't - What Makes a Recommendation Letter Trustworthy

 The reader is not checking whether the candidate is liked.
-They are checking whether the praise is specific, earned, and useful for the decision in front of them.
+They are looking for praise that is specific, earned, and useful for their decision.

 Red Flags